AstralProtocol/api/.ai/implementation-plan.md

    - test: Adding or modifying tests
    - docs: Documentation only changes
    - chore: Changes to the build process, tools, etc.

+DO NOT move on to the next task until you have committed the current one!

 ---